Uninett/argus-htmx-frontend/README.rst

 *  Generate Tailwind config file by running ``tailwind_config`` management command.
 By default the generated file will be based on ``src/argus_htmx/tailwindtheme/tailwind.config.template.js`` and expected values will be injected with reasonable defaults.
-For customization options see `Customization`_.

 UI Settings
 -----------